MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Parameters

 *`pszTokens`*\
 A string containing token delimiters.
-The order of these delimiters is not important.
+The order of these delimiters isn't important.

 *`iStart`*\
 The zero-based index to begin the search.